Has Your Psychometric Testing Ever Been Inaccurate About a Candidate’s Skill Level?

 Skills testing software is customizable to whichever job you’re trying to fill, meaning you can ask specific questions relating to one job, but leave them out for another position if those questions aren’t relevant.
 Elizabeth will be able to find out exactly what skills each candidate has, improving the quality of the hire for the company.

 Stop using psychometric testing when there are so many other options out there!
-Find out what’s available from VidCruiter’s recruitment software by signing up for a live demo.
+Find out what’s available from VidCruiter’s video interview software by signing up for a live demo.